AdaCore/gnatstudio/docs/users_guide/extending.rst

 when the hook is run.
 The first parameter is always the name of the hook being executed.

-This funcnction applies to an instance of the hook class and takes one parameter, the command to be executed.
+This function applies to an instance of the hook class and takes one parameter, the command to be executed.
 This is a subprogram parameter (see :ref:`Subprogram_parameters`).